AnthonySerpico/SQLiteXM-for-.NET-MAUI/Docs/getting-started.md

 ## 3. Initialization and Registration

-Once you have defined a database in the `SqlStatements.json` file and created at least one entity class, you are ready to initialize the database and register your entities.
+Once you've defined a database in `SqlStatements.json` and created at least one entity class, you're ready to initialize the database and register your entities.

 Initialization and registration are performed once, typically during application startup.